Assignments Of class 13: Forms and Fillable Documents

 5. Save the document and submit both the form and a summary of its sections and features.

-Exercise: Create a Fillable Feedback Form for Employee Evaluations
+Assignment 7: Create a Fillable Feedback Form for Employee Evaluations

 Objective: Design and create a fillable feedback form in Microsoft Word to be used for evaluating employee performance.